Cruise ship changes course after US judge orders seizure - NewsBreak

 Cruise ship changes course after US judge orders seizure

-A cruise ship that was supposed to dock in Miami sailed to the Bahamas instead after a U.S. judge granted an order to seize the vessel as part of a lawsuit over unpaid fuel.
+MIAMI — (AP) — A cruise ship that was supposed to dock in Miami has instead sailed to the Bahamas, after a U.S. judge granted an order to seize the vessel as part of a lawsuit over $4 million in unpaid fuel.

-Cruise trackers show Crystal Symphony currently docked in the Bahamian island of Bimini

-Passengers were taken by ferry to Port Everglades in Fort Lauderdale on Sunday.

 Passengers and entertainers said on social media they were surprised to find out about the legal case.
 One guest posted a letter on Facebook from Crystal Cruises Management that said the change in itinerary was due to “non-technical operational issues.”